 CCA’s board committees make recommendations to the board of directors on how to best support Canadian beef producers.
 The committees are structured to deal with key issues affecting Canada’s beef cattle industry and are comprised of directors, at times industry representatives, plus a CCA staff representative.

-Issues the committees address include animal health and care, sustainability and environment, foreign trade, domestic agriculture policy and regulation, and adding value and increasing competitiveness within the Canadian beef industry.
+Issues the committees address include animal health and care, sustainability and environment, foreign trade, domestic agriculture policy and regulation, and food policy.

 Animal Health and Care Committee

-CCA’s Animal Care Committee merged with the Animal Health Committee in 2014, forming the new Animal Health and Care Committee.
-This committee is responsible for monitoring current issues and trends in animal health, care and welfare including federal legislation and regulation, activism, research and international bodies such as the OIE and the International Meat Secretariat.
-The CCA plays a prominent role at the National Farmed Animal Health and Welfare Council; the National Farm Animal Care Council; and the Canadian Animal Health Coalition with representation on these respective Boards and Executives.
+CCA’s Animal Health and Care Committee is responsible for monitoring current issues and trends in animal health, care and welfare including federal legislation and regulation, activism, research and international bodies such as the OIE and the International Meat Secretariat.
+TCCA plays a prominent role at the National Farmed Animal Health and Welfare Council; the National Farm Animal Care Council; and the Canadian Animal Health Coalition with representation on these respective Boards and Executives.
 The Animal Health and Care committee debates and recommends CCA policy and relays concerns regarding animal health and care issues to industry and government.
-The general objectives are to manage disease risk with the Canadian Beef Cattle On-Farm Biosecurity Standard and promote the production practices backed by the Code of Practice for the Care and Handling of Beef Cattle.
 For both animal health and animal care, the committee advocates for regulations that are based on sound, current science and do not unnecessarily impede trade.
-CCA staff: Jill Harvie and Rob McNabb.

 Domestic Agriculture Policy and Regulations Committee